This web page is my brainchild, an example of artificial intelligence, and

 "o=h" or "o=w" to set orientation for background to height ("h"), or width ("w") and "y="[video ID] to link title to a Youtube

 video.
 Video ID is the variable with the label "v=", and goes up to the "#" or next "&."
+Another option is to set the title of

 Format is [inputA1] "|" [inputA2] ":=" [responseA1] "|" [responseA2] "~" [inputB1] "|" [inputB2] ":=" [responseB1] "|"